Mathania, Jodhpur: Transportation

 Mathania is connected to the city of Jodhpur via the Jodhpur-Phalodi state highway and other public transportation services, such as the train service constructed during British rule.
-Jodhpur Junction railway station is 38 km to the south and Osiyan Railway Station serves the area north of Marwar Mathania.
-Train connections include: the Delhi Sarai Rohilla-Jaisalmer Express; Jodhpur-Jaisalmer Express and Jodhpur-Jaisalmer Passenger.
+Jodhpur Junction railway station is 38 km to the south and Osiyan Railway Station.

 Mathania is 38 km away from Jodhpur Airport.
-The bus stand offers frequent buses and private jeeps are available for rent.

 Infrastructure

 The village is divided into several neighborhoods: Chopasani Charanan; Tinwari; Ummed nagar; Rampura; Kotra; Rajasthani; Bhaiser and Jud.
 The village has several government offices, such as: a gram panchayat; a patwar bhawan; a post office; a police station; an electric board and the BSNL telephone exchange.
 Mathania also has a hospital, the 'Government General Hospital' and a clinic, the 'Government Ayurveda Dispensary'.